Continuous dopaminergic stimulation (CDS) is associated with lower risk of motor complications when compared with oral levodopa delivery.

-- CDS reduces the risk of motor complications when compared with levodopa or other short-acting dopamine agonists
+- CDS strategies reduce the risk of motor complications when compared with levodopa or other short-acting dopamine agonists

 - CDS may delay the emergence of motor complications or dyskinesias in people who are newly diagnosed with Parkinson’s (as seen in the ADAGIO trial into the effects of the once daily CDS medication rasagiline3).

-Also, as CDS aims to provide continuous delivery over a 24 hour period, it can help you overcome sleep disturbances you may experience when your oral medication wears off during the night.
+Also, as CDS is extended to provide continuous delivery over a 24-hour period, it can help you overcome sleep disturbances you may experience when your oral levodopa medication wears off during the night.
 Studies4 suggests that CDS can lead to a better night’s sleep, reduced daytime sleepiness and possibly reduced risk of behavioural disturbances5.